SkoolNotes/Taproot/2020HIST201/Kbe20hist201floSummarizedOttomanEmpireVideo.md

 - Istanbul comes from greek meaning "to go to the city"
 - Later conquered south
 	- But then portugul went around africa
+	- Suleiman also conquered a bunch of stuff

 ---